YoungHaKim7/rust_vim_setting/06_Zed_Editor/001_Zed_Realease_Note/README.md

 - https://zed.dev/releases/stable

+# Release Note v1.8

+The new `agent.terminal_init_command` setting runs a command automatically whenever you open a new terminal thread in the agent panel.

 # Zed v1.5.4 (2026-06-06)
 Fix crash that could occur when unsplitting a side by side diff view (#58695)
 acp: Fix for certain ACP Registry agent downloads not starting (#58633)